allegheny-college-cmpsc-201-spring-2024/lox/README.md

 # The Lox Programming Language: Grammar

-This branch mirrors content from chapter `6` of _Crafting Interpreters_.
-In pursuit of implementing our ability to parse expressions for content, these exercises consider _precedence_ and additional implications of our productions rules, derivations, and grammar.

-This week's work expands and complicates a software design pattern common to interpreters and
-compilers: the `Visitor` pattern.
-Understanding this pattern constitutes a key concept in at least this interpreter's implementation.
+This branch mirrors content from chapter `7` of _Crafting Interpreters_.
+To date, our interpreter provides precedence and order of operations; we're aware of the ways that grammars tell a language to process its expressions, but blissfully ignorant of how they do so.
+In so far as arithmetic expressions are concerned, this chapter addresses one half of the parsing task: computation in `Lox`.

 For a primer on the language's general syntax and usage, refer to [Crafting Interpreters, Chapter 3](https://www.craftinginterpreters.com/the-lox-language.html).